You should get tested if you have any COVID-19 symptom.

 - Cough (new cough or worsening chronic cough)

 - Shortness of breath or difficulty breathing (new or worsening)

 - Runny nose

 - Sore throat

-If you have any of these other symptoms, stay home and minimize your contact with others until your symptoms resolve:
+If you have any of these other symptoms, you should stay home and limit contact with others until your symptoms are gone:

 - Painful swallowing